martin11591/Learning/JavaScript/README.md

 ﻿# Various scripts

-At old times I not formatted my scripts, so now I see how much wrong programistic convention it is.
+At old times I did not format my scripts, so now I see how much wrong programistic convention it is.

 ## 3D Graphics